-1. Permits that require a Certificate of Appropriateness or Permit to Alter under Section 1005 and 1111 of the Planning Code cannot currently be approved administratively by Planning Department staff at the Planning Information Center counter, but must either be approved by the Historic Preservation Commission or be held for 20 days by the Department prior to review if Historic Preservation Commission approval is not required.
-This adds significantly to the Department's permit review backlog and significantly delays approval for these minor and routine scopes of work.

-2. Specifically, the Department estimates that these scopes of work account for roughly one-third of all the Administrative Certificates of Appropriateness and Minor Permits to Alter issued by the Department in a given year.
-For each of these cases that must be assigned to a planner for review, rather than approved "over the counter," the project approval is delayed by three to four months on average.
+- Permits that require an Administrative Certificate of Appropriateness or Minor Permit to Alter under Section 1005 and 1111 of the Planning Code cannot currently be approved administratively by Preservation technical specialist at the Planning Information Center, but must be held for 20 days by the Department prior to approval.
+This requirement adds significantly to the Department's permit review backlog and significantly delays approval for these minor and routine scopes of work. - 2.
+Specifically, the Department estimates that these scopes of work account for roughly one-third of all the Administrative Certificates of Appropriateness and Minor Permits to Alter issued by the Department in a given year.
+For each of these cases that must be assigned to a planner for review, rather than approved on the same day they are submitted, the project approval is delayed by three to four months on average.